Expansion of the Australian Football League: Norwood-Sturt (1990s)

-Tasmania (1992, 1994, 1995, 1997, 1998, 2008, 2021, 2022)
+Tasmania (1992, 1994, 1995, 1997, 1998, 2008, 2019-2023)

-Tasmania is traditionally a strong Australian Football state, and as such has been touted as being a location for an AFL club.
+Tasmania is traditionally a strong Australian rules football state, and as such had long been touted as being a location for an AFL club.

-In October 1992 the AFL Commission voted on axing the Sydney Swans as the club had accrued over AUD $9 million dollars of debt.
-With Melbourne clubs siding against the Swans, the AFL was desperate to offset the potential loss of the Swans to the national competition and the AFL offered the TFL an AFL license.
-However the TFL declined the license fee, reported to be around AUD $4 million claiming it was "10 years away" from being ready.
+In October 1992, the AFL Commission voted on shutting down the Sydney Swans, as the club had accrued over AUD $9 million of debt.
+With Melbourne clubs siding against the Swans, the AFL was desperate to offset the potential loss of the Swans to the national competition, so the AFL offered the TFL an AFL license.
+However, the TFL declined the license fee, reported to be around AUD $4 million, claiming it was "10 years away" from being ready.
 In addition to finding money to pay the license fee, the TFL would have faced significant travel costs to send a team to the mainland every second week.
-As a result of Tasmania declining a license, the AFL had to prepare a multi-million dollar assistance package to keep the Sydney club viable.
+As a result of Tasmania declining a license, the AFL had to prepare a multi-million-dollar assistance package to keep the Sydney club viable.

-In April 1994 The Tasmanian Sports Minister, Peter Hodgman, spoke to the AFL about the possible introduction of a local team to the league and had raised the possibility of state funding.
-Between 1994 and 1997 the bid was prepared for a Tasmanian team that involved the construction of a 30,000-capacity stadium at the Hobart Showgrounds in Glenorchy, at the cost of approximately $30 million.
-This and every subsequent bid has been declined by the AFL.
-The AFL's continued rejection of the Tasmanian AFL team has raised significant controversy, with the Government of Australia launching a Senate inquiry in 2008 which AFL Commission CEO Andrew Demetriou and chairman Mike Fitzpatrick both declined to attend.
+In April 1994, Tasmanian Sports Minister, Peter Hodgman, spoke to the AFL about the possible introduction of a local team to the league and had raised the possibility of state funding.
+Between 1994 and 1997, the bid was prepared for a Tasmanian team that involved the construction of a 30,000-capacity stadium at the Hobart Showgrounds in Glenorchy, at the cost of approximately $30 million.

+The AFL's continued rejection of the Tasmanian AFL team raised significant controversy, with the Government of Australia launching a Senate inquiry in 2008 which AFL Commission CEO Andrew Demetriou and chairman Mike Fitzpatrick both declined to attend.

+In 2018, a steering committee was formed by the AFL to look into the prospects of a Tasmanian team, they did not recommend a team, instead proposing the state enter the VFL in 2021.
+Off the back of this committee, a taskforce was formed in June 2019 to launch a fresh bid.
+By March 2022, this had extended to Tasmanian Premier Peter Gutwein proposing a new stadium in Hobart if the state was able to secure a team.

+In November 2022, the AFL agreed on a license being provided, contingent on club presidents support and the new stadium being built.
+After Prime Minister Anthony Albanese pledged funding towards the new Macquarie Point Stadium in April 2023.
+Club presidents voted unanimously to grant the state the 19th license, bringing the Tasmania Football Club into existence on 2 May 2023.